 Combining luxurious spa days with the nation’s favourite drink added a brand new dimension to the modern gin craze.

-Sure enough, we had to see for ourselves for Ginuary 2018.
-After the excesses of the festive season, we rocked up to The Gin Spa for some much needed R&R — and a cheeky G&T.
+Sure enough, we had to see for ourselves.
+After the excesses of the weekend, we rocked up to The Gin Spa for some much needed R&R — and a cheeky G&T.

 The Gin Spa

 Opened in December 2017, The Gin Spa comes from the team behind the Gin71 bars in Scotland.
 As a matter of fact, it’s just a few strides away from the Gin71 in Virginia Court.